ATB BoostR Live Event

 Yes, said Ismail.
 His parents were the first hosts on his website and he stored items at their place

 This Calgary based business was started by two long-time friends.
 Kathryn Kozody was the speaker.
-The idea they came up with is similar to a concept called, Paint Night.
-Maker Creative works in the DIY space.
-They get local businesses to host adults at their establishments and teach them how to make crafts.
+The idea they came up with is like a concept called, Paint Night.
+Maker Creative works in the Do It Yourself (DIY) space.
+They get local businesses to host adults at their establishments and teach them how to make different crafts.

-The company held its first event on February 1 and since then has seen a steady growth.
-They are looking for $10k so they can continue to grow the business and allow people to have the time, space and inspiration to create.
+The company held its first event on February 1,2016 and since then has seen a steadily growth.
+They are looking for $10,000 so they can continue to grow the business and allow people to have the time, space and inspiration to create.

 - Do you host private parties?